 Santa Clara, CA Kitchen, Bath and Home Renovation Gadi Construction

 The 30% rule in remodeling is a widely cited budgeting guideline suggesting that homeowners should not spend more than 30% of their home's current market value on a major renovation project.
 This rule helps prevent over-improvement, where the cost of the remodel exceeds the value it adds to the property, making it difficult to recoup the investment upon sale.
-For example, on a $500,000 home, the recommended renovation budget would cap at around $150,000.
-This is a general benchmark; critical factors like the project's scope, local real estate trends, and the homeowner's long-term plans can justify adjustments.
-It is always prudent to obtain multiple detailed quotes and consult with a real estate professional to ensure financial feasibility and a strong return on investment.
+For example, on a $500,000 home, the recommended budget cap would be $150,000.
+It is a general benchmark, and actual budgets should be adjusted based on the project's scope, local real estate trends, and how long the owner plans to stay in the home.
+Consulting with a professional contractor and real estate agent is crucial for a tailored financial plan.

 252 reviews